MichiganTech/LaTeX_MSPhDTemplate/README.md

 Features
 -------------------

-Apart from modularizing the document preparation process, and producing title and signature pages in compliance with the Graduate School requirements, the template provides the following:
+Apart from modularizing the document preparation process, and producing title and signature pages, etc. in compliance with the Graduate School requirements, the template provides the following:

   1. Facility to accommodate up to two advisors

   2. Facility to accommodate up to four advisory committee members

-Page Numbers in Table of Contents (List of Figures, List of Tables and Index as well), Table/Figure/Bibliography references are all hyperlinks
-With double sided printing, it automatically inserts a blank page (if necessary) to start the new chapter on an odd numbered page
-Appropriate margins for single/double sided printing Fonts are embedded – the PDF looks the same when printed as it looks when it’s viewed on computer Many other features that one can learn about by reading the corresponding style files If using Linux/UNIX or may be even Mac, the entire process of compiling/processing and generating PDF could be as simple as typing make – more information about this magical make is in a subsequent section
+  3. Embdedded fonts -- the PDF looks the same when printed as it looks when it’s viewed on computer

+  4. If using Linux/UNIX or Mac, the entire process of compiling/processing and generating PDF could be as simple as typing ``make``
-May even save you a few extra nights of sleep that you would have otherwise spent in making these things work by yourself

 Which files should one edit?